scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 the posterior predictive distribution.

-In this case study, we may not share real data but, for demonstration purposes, we created two other sets of fake data, one representing the control group and the other the treatment group.
+In this case study, we may not share real data but, for demonstration purposes, we created two other sets of synthetic data, one representing the control group and the other the treatment group.
 For each posterior sample of parameters :math:`(\mu_i, \Sigma_i)`, we generate a latent variable :math:`Z_{i \cdot} \sim N(\mu_i, \Sigma_i)`.